Paavo Nurmi: Legacy

 Nurmi's achievements and training methods inspired future generations of track stars.
 Emil Zátopek chanted "I am Nurmi!
 I am Nurmi!" when he trained as a child, and based his training system on what he was able to find out about Nurmi's methods.
 Lasse Virén idolized Nurmi and was scheduled to meet him for the first time on the day that Nurmi died.
 Hicham El Guerrouj was inspired to become a runner so that he could "repeat the achievements of the great man of whom his grandfather spoke."
 He became the first man after Nurmi to win the 1500 m and the 5000 m at the same Games.
 Nurmi's influence stretched further than running on the Olympic arena.
 At the 1928 Olympics, Kazimierz Wierzyński won the lyric gold medal with his poem Olympic Laurel that included a verse on Nurmi.
 In 1936, Ludwig Stubbendorf and his horse Nurmi won the individual and team gold medals in eventing.

 A bronze statue of Nurmi was sculpted by Wäinö Aaltonen in 1925.
 The original is held at the art museum Ateneum, but copies cast from the original mould exist in Turku, in Jyväskylä, in front of the Helsinki Olympic Stadium and at the Olympic Museum in Lausanne, Switzerland.
-In a widely publicized prank by the students of the Helsinki University of Technology, a miniature copy of the statue was discovered from the 300-year-old wreck of the Swedish war ship Vasa when it was lifted from the bottom of the sea in 1961.
+In a widely publicized prank by students of the Helsinki University of Technology, a miniature copy of the statue was discovered in the 300-year-old wreck of the Swedish war ship Vasa when it was lifted from the bottom of the sea in 1961.
 Statues of Nurmi were also sculpted by Renée Sintenis in 1926 and by Carl Eldh, whose 1937 work Löpare (Runners) depicts a battle between Nurmi and Edvin Wide.
 Boken om Nurmi (The Book about Nurmi), released in Sweden in 1925, was the first biographical book on a Finnish sportsman.
 Finnish astronomer Yrjö Väisälä named the main belt asteroid 1740 Paavo Nurmi after Nurmi in 1939, while Finnair named its first DC-8 Paavo Nurmi in 1969.
 Nurmi's former rival Ville Ritola boarded the plane when he moved back to Finland in 1970.